saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 **Usage:**
 - Integrate your applications with FIFO messaging:
     * Deliver messages in a strictly ordered, first in, first out (FIFO) manner to maintain accuracy and consistency across independent applications.
-- Learn more about message ordering and deduplication:
-    * Securely encrypt notification message delivery.
+- Securely encrypt notification message delivery.
-- Encrypt messages with AWS Key Management Service (KMS), ensure traffic privacy with AWS PrivateLink, and control access with resource policies and tags.:
+    * Encrypt messages with AWS Key Management Service (KMS), ensure traffic privacy with AWS PrivateLink, and control access with resource policies and tags.:
-    * Learn more about security and message encryption.
 - Capture and fan out events from over 60 AWS services:
     * Fan out events across AWS categories, such as analytics, compute, containers, databases, IoT, machine learning (ML), security, and storage.